 Scholarly investigation is indispensable to the field of opera, especially as a basis for production and performance.

-The National Opera Association is pleased to announce its Thirty-Eighth Scholarly Papers Competition, 2022, for outstanding scholarly papers on operatic subjects.
+The National Opera Association is pleased to announce its Thirty-Ninth Scholarly Papers Competition, 2023, for outstanding scholarly papers on operatic subjects.

 The competition is open to any interested author.
 Membership in NOA is not required.

 No application fee is required.
 Deadline for submission: October 15, 2023

 Previous winners of this competition may not re-apply, but are strongly encouraged to submit articles for consideration to The Opera Journal, an NOA publication.

 The scholarly paper should explore an operatic subject, present significant research and conclusions, and include an extensive bibliography citing primary, secondary and, if applicable, tertiary sources.
 Authors should follow these guidelines:

 Papers on a topic related to scholarship in the field of operatic performance or research are welcome.

 Papers should be between 4000 and 6000 words in length.

 In order to best serve students and less established scholars, the competition is open to students, adjunct and contingent faculty, and junior or pre-tenure faculty.
 (Regardless of eligibility for the scholarly paper competition, all are encouraged to submit to The Opera Journal.)